g00glen00b/spring-samples/spring-boot-r2dbc/README.md

 docker-compose up
 ```

-Additionally, you can run the Spring boot application by using the Maven wrapper:
+Additionally, you can run the Spring boot application by using Maven:

 ```
-./mvnw spring-boot:run
+mvn spring-boot:run
 ```

 This application will create the schema if not present yet, and insert a few records.
 Accessing the data can be done through a REST API by calling http://localhost:8080/api/person.